-The proposal message is the part most people overthink.
-They write three versions, rehearse in front of mirrors, and then say something completely different in the moment anyway.
-The best proposal words are the ones that are true to how you actually feel about this specific person — not how a romantic scene should sound.
+The right proposal message ideas can make the moment feel true instead of rehearsed.
+Most people overthink what to say when you propose — they write three versions, rehearse in front of mirrors, and then say something completely different anyway.
+The best proposal words are true to how you actually feel about this specific person.

 What to Include